Years ago, when I was low on cash during the holiday season, this is the song I would sing.

 If you’re struggling to save money on Christmas presents then worry not.
 You’re not alone.

 Most people overspend on Christmas.

-They buy the wrong item at the wrong price and end up blowing their budget and ending up in debt.
+They buy the wrong item at the wrong price and end up blowing their budget.

 Don’t be that person.